-Urbanization at a given location is a particularly important aspect of economic history, in part because it is readily identifiable and rarely reversed.
-One can think of urbanization in terms of a break from farm households' Malthusian dependence on local natural resources to more use of man-made capital, specialization and agglomeration which facilitate the start of economic growth (Lucas, 2000).2 Variation in the timing of urbanization has been linked to differences in institutional quality, total factor productivity, and geography (Gollin et al., 2002; Ngai, 2004).
+Urbanization at a given location is a readily observed and particularly interesting aspect of economic history.
+One can think of city formation as among the most visible manifestations of a break from farm households' Malthusian dependence on local natural resources, to increasing reliance on man-made capital, specialization and agglomeration (Lucas, 2000).
+Variation in the timing of urbanization has been linked to differences in institutional quality, total factor productivity, and geography (Gollin et al., 2002; Ngai, 2004).
 Economic transition itself entails a variety of contemporaneous changes, including rising productivity in both agriculture and manufacturing; sectoral shifts in employment, output and expenditure from agriculture to manufacturing and services; and a demographic transition in mortality, fertility and the age structure of the population (Kuznets, 1973; Williamson, 1988).
-We focus only on the most visible, and thus best recorded, aspect of economic transition, which is the shift from rural to urban residence.
+We focus on just one aspect of economic transition, which is the shift from rural to urban residence.

 Our approach to economic geography utilizes global grid cell data, disaggregating the whole world into regular cells defined only by their latitude and longitude.
-To our knowledge, the first paper on economic growth to exploit such data directly is Masters and McMillan (2001), who test a variety of possible influences on cell-level population density, and then aggregate cell-level attributes to the country level to test their relationship with national per capita income growth.
+One of the first papers on economic growth to exploit such data directly is Masters and McMillan (2001), who test a variety of possible influences on cell-level population density, and then aggregate cell-level attributes to the country level to test their relationship with national per capita income growth.
 More recently, Nordhaus (2006) disaggregates all economic activity into 1° by 1° cells, and finds the level of activity to be highly correlated with climate and topography.